Future & Ethical Branding

 Everyone knows Photoshop by now; you’ll want to know this tool.

-It is the gold standard for photo editing and manipulation, but there's more to it than 2025.
+It is the gold standard for photo editing and manipulation, but there’s more to it than meets the eye.

 Here’s what makes it indispensable:

-I learned Adobe Photoshop (the long way, not with tutorials) over decades.
+I learned Adobe Photoshop (the long way, not through tutorials) over the course of decades.
 I would open an image, click through every filter, see what it did, tweak some numbers, and repeat until I understood what everything did.

 It’s been on every Mac and PC I’ve ever owned and is undoubtedly a go-to tool for most projects.
 I’m not a fan of their subscription service, but Photoshop is such an essential piece of graphic design software that you just have to write it off and install the whole suite as needed.